 A portion of a roadway that has been designated by striping, signs, and pavement markings for the preferential or exclusive use of bicyclists.
+Also known as a Class 2 bike lane.

 Physical separation of bike lanes is desirable, but is not always possible due to physical or operational constraints.